OpenUwU/eleven-legal/Privacy.md

 # Privacy Policy

-**Last Updated:** January 29, 2026
+**Last Updated:** February 9, 2026

 ---

-## Welcome to Yukihana's Privacy Center
+## Welcome to Eleven's Privacy Center

-At **Yukihana** ("we", "us", or "our"), your privacy isn't just important—it's *essential*.
+At **Eleven** ("we", "us", or "our"), your privacy isn't just important—it's *essential*.
 This Privacy Policy explains how we handle your data with care and transparency while delivering the best music experience on Discord.

 ---